Frequently Asked Questions

 You can shape exactly how much time you want to give.
 Some Reach volunteers like to devote many hours a week to voluntary work while others may commit a few hours a month.
 You may have time free during normal working hours or prefer to keep your involvement to evenings and/or weekends.

 Some projects are short term and one off, others will require a longer term commitment.
 You may consider a trustee role which could involve monthly or bi-monthly meetings.
 You can specify your preferences when you register and can decide to which organisations your details are forwarded to.
 For more information, read our Reach volunteer agreement.

 Can I volunteer and work at the same time?

 Reach finds roles for people whether they are working full time or part time, retired or not in work.
 Some voluntary work takes place during evenings or at weekends and provides a welcome change from the normal demands of your working life.
+Some volunteers are able to donate their skills during some of their work time as part of their workplace employee supported volunteering scheme.
 We also help with short placements typically during career breaks or between paid positions.
 Volunteering can be a good way to keep a CV up to date.